 For wholesale public, the classification is based on information such as the counterparty's economic and financial situation, its cash-generating capacity, and the business group to which it belongs, the current and prospective situation of the economic sector in which it operates.
 Credit proposals are analyzed on a case-by-case basis through the approval governance.
 The concentrations are monitored continuously for economic sectors and largest debtors, allowing preventive measures to be taken to avoid the violation of the established limits.
 Itaú Unibanco also strictly controls credit exposure to clients and counterparties, acting to reverse occasional limit breaches.
 In this sense, contractual covenants may be used, such as the right to demand early payment or require additional collateral.

-To measure credit risk, Itaú Unibanco takes into account the probability of default by the borrower, issuer or counterparty, the estimated amount of exposure in the event of default, past losses from default and concentration of borrowers.
+To measure credit risk, Itaú Unibanco considers the probability of default by the borrower, issuer or counterparty, the estimated amount of exposure in the event of default, past losses from default and concentration of borrowers.
 Quantifying these risk components is part of the lending process, portfolio management and definition of limits.

 The models used by Itaú Unibanco are independently validated, to ensure that the databases used in constructing the models are complete and accurate, and that the method of estimating parameters is adequate.
 Itaú Unibanco also has a specific structure and processes aimed at ensuring that other aspects of credit risk, such as country risk, are managed and controlled, described in the item "Other Risks".
+In compliance with CMN Resolution 4,557, the document "Public Access Report - Credit Risk," which describes the guidelines established in the institutional ruling on credit risk control, can be viewed on the website www.itau.com.br/investor-relations, section "Itaú Unibanco", under "Corporate Governance", "Rules and Policies", "Reports".